appuio/ops-techlab/labs/334_renew_certificates.md

 Lab 3.3.4: Renew certificates
 -------------
-In this lab we take a look at the Openshift certificates and how to renew them.
+In this lab we take a look at the OpenShift certificates and how to renew them.

 These are the main certificates, that needs to be maintained.
 For each component there is playbook provided by Red Hat, that will redeploy the certificates:
 -    masters (API server and controllers)